 As stated earlier, the body is great at optimizing movement.
 So, the athlete shoots their hips to load the hamstrings, hips, and low back.
 They do this because these are the STRONGER muscles.
 Their movement pattern takes the stress off the relatively weaker quadriceps muscles.

 Take a look at this picture as an extreme example of the good morning squat.
 Notice that as the hips rapidly move up, the barbell moves very little distance.
 This is the quadriceps working AROUND the barbell rather than transferring force into the barbell.
 In the second picture, the athlete has now loaded their hips and hamstrings up to be the prime movers.

 Now it won’t always be anywhere near as noticeable as this picture.
 Instead, a hip dominant (and weak quad) squat will quite often look like the following video.
 Notice the distinct movement to shift the hips up & back to further load the posterior chain and decrease stress on the quads.

 FIXING THE GOOD MORNING SQUAT

-Instead, we have to choose exercises that force loading of the legs without loading the back.
+Instead, we have to choose squat variations that force the loading of the legs without loading the back.

-Leg Press – unloaded spine with the focus on driving with the quads makes this a great option.
+This exercise reduces spine loading with the focus on driving with the quads makes this a great option.
 Unlike the two above, you can also load much heavier and go into lower rep ranges (belt squats and Spanish squats are hard to do for low rep sets due to loading restrictions).